JiZhiqi/PTMS/readme.md

-#This is a products test managerment system base CSharp.
+#This is a products test management system base CSharp.